 The whole area is dotted with limestone rock formations which add interest to walks.
 Gordale Scar is a gorge cut into the rock with waterfalls.

 There are various walks around Malham, also mountain bike routes and locations for climbing and caving.
+This area is very popular with cyclists and bikers.
+Cycle races and runs are often held at weekends which makes the village very busy and increases demand for parking.

 Explore other towns and villages in the Yorkshire Dales....